 Since making its global debut in the grounds of the Olympic Park in Beijing in 2014, Formula E has become a destination for the world’s best drivers, teams and manufacturers.
 Now in its Fourth season, the Championship boasts one of the best driver line-ups in motorsport, with an exciting calendar of host cities and increasingly innovative technology on the track.

 ABB FIA Formula E Championship: Season Four

-Season Four welcomes the likes of seasoned endurance racing drivers Andre Lotterer and Neel Jani, as well as Italian former IndyCar driver Luca Filippi.
+Season Four welcomes the likes of seasoned endurance racing driver Andre Lotterer as well as Italian former IndyCar driver Luca Filippi.

-Bringing back circuit racing to Switzerland for the first time in over 60 years with the Zurich E-Prix, alongside new city circuits added to the calendar such as Santiago, Sao Paulo and Rome.
+Bringing back circuit racing to Switzerland for the first time in over 60 years with the Julius Baer Zurich E-Prix, alongside new city circuits added to the calendar such as Santiago and Rome.

 Increasing the race power from 170kW to 180kW means either faster or longer races for Season Four, showcasing how Formula E technology is advancing the development of electric road cars.

 Formula E is the only sport in the world that lets fans play an active role in influencing the outcome of the race.
 FANBOOST gives fans the opportunity to vote for their favourite driver and award them an extra boost of power during the race.

 The three drivers with the most FANBOOST votes are awarded a significant burst of power, which they can deploy in a five second window during the second half of the race.
 Votes can be cast in the six days prior to, and up to six minutes into, each race.